sMamooler/Resource-Efficient-ML-Algorithm-for-On-Implant-Neurological-Symptom-Detection/README.md

 `-- figures
 ```

+The drive directory should be in the same directory where you run the code.
 The figures will be geberated by [run.py](https://github.com/CS-433/cs-433-project-2-outliers/blob/main/run.py) and be stored in drive/figures.

 ## Usage